We Can Fly

-"We Can Fly" is a single by the progressive rock band Yes released in 2011, and consisting of shortened versions of two sections of the suite "Fly from Here" from their album of the same name: "Fly from Here, Part I: We Can Fly" and "Fly from Here, Part V: We Can Fly (Reprise)".
+"We Can Fly" is a single by the progressive rock band Yes, recorded and released in 2011, through Frontiers Records, and consisting of shortened versions of two sections of the suite "Fly from Here" from their album of the same name (2011): "Fly from Here, Part I: We Can Fly" and "Fly from Here, Part V: We Can Fly (Reprise)".

-It is the first single by Yes since "If Only You Knew" (from The Ladder), released in 1999.
+It is the first single by Yes since "If Only You Knew" (from their eighteenth studio album, The Ladder), released in 1999.
 It is also the only Yes single with Benoît David on vocals, and the second after "Into the Lens" in 1980 without Jon Anderson on vocals and with Geoff Downes on keyboards.
+It was written by members Trevor Horn, Geoff Downes, and Chris Squire, the latter handling production.

 Music video

 The official music video was released on 3 July 2011.
 The video portrays the story of an airline passenger awaiting his flight, who reads a magazine article about a 1940s Hollywood mogul who died in a plane crash as a result of a "pilot error."
 The man finishes reading, runs down a flight of stairs, and boards his plane only to find the same '40s-era cast of characters aboard, with a stewardess leading him to the cockpit to pilot the plane.
 Trevor Horn makes a cameo appearance as the movie mogul.